mikedilger/gossip/README.md

 You can also my NIP-05 address of `mike@mikedilger.com` which will also hook you up with the relays I post to.

 I'd prefer if you trusted `mike@mikedilger.com` higher than my public key at this point in time since key management is still pretty bad.
-That is the inverse of the normal recommendation, but my private key has not been treated very carefully as I never intended it to be my long-term keypair (it just became that over time).
+That is the inverse of the normal recommendation, but my private key has not been treated very carefully as I never intended it to be my long-term key pair (it just became that over time).
 Also, I fully intend to rollover my keys once gossip supports the key-rollover NIP, whatever that is (or will be).

 You can tip me at my Bitcoin Lighting address: <decentbun13@walletofsatoshi.com> == lnurl1dp68gurn8ghj7ampd3kx2ar0veekzar0wd5xjtnrdakj7tnhv4kxctttdehhwm30d3h82unvwqhkgetrv4h8gcn4dccnxv563ep